jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

 compelling alernative for these world views.

 From the point of view of The Baha'i Faith, both have much scope of improvement.
-In this paper, we will focus on the default view of government.
+In this paper, we will focus on society's current view on civic governance.
 While the Baha'i Faith has much to say about economic concerns, and there is certainly an interplay between the economic system and the civic government of states, we will consider issues of economics out of the scope of this paper.(1)

-One reason for tis two-pronged world view is the complete lack of appealing alternatives.
+One reason for this two-pronged world view is the complete lack of appealing alternatives.
 While known alternatives to capitalism are generally viewed as disagreeable and inefficient, known alternatives to democracy are generally feared outright.
-It's difficult to find alternatives to market economies, but quite easy to find the primary alternative to partisan representative democracies: the antidemocratic kleptocracy.
-Indeed, for all of the alternatives of democracy in the 20th century - communism, military dictatorships, fascism - all of them had this same underlying dynamic of an authoritarian ruler propped up by a broad-based favored class that worked to ensure the stability of the system.
-Whether this favored class was membership in a political party, oligarchy, or military group, did not matter; the underlying mechanism was the same.
-And the result was just as horrifying for the citizens unfortunate enough to find themselves in an unfavored class under such misrule.
+It's difficult to find working alternatives to market economies, but quite easy to find the primary alternative to partisan representative democracies: the antidemocratic kleptocracy.
+Indeed, for all of the alternatives of democracy in the 20th century - communism, military dictatorships, fascism - all of them had this same underlying dynamic of an authoritarian ruler propped up by a favored class that worked to ensure the stability of the system.
+Whether this favored class was distinguished by membership in a political party, oligarchy, ethnic group or the military, did not matter: the underlying mechanism was the same.
+Whatever the situation, the outcome was predictably horrifying for the citizens unfortunate enough to find themselves in an unfavored class under such misrule.
 Indeed, much of the present concern with US Government is the possiblity that the same thing could happen here through a _herrenvolk_ corruption of our current system.

-Perhaps as a result, alternatives to representative democracy are rarely envisioned, if at all.
-While democracy has its problems, such problems are generally aired by the extremely marginalied, or alternatively, those who generally have little concern for a just society.
-The good-government believers in liberalism, while well aware of such flaws, instead refer to democracy as "the worst form of government, except for all the others."
+Perhaps as a result, alternatives to current forms of representative democracy, be they parlimentiary, presidential or otherwise, are rarely envisioned.
+While democracy has its problems, problems with democracy as such are mainly aired by the extremely marginalied, or alternatively, affluent or wealthy society members with no professed concern for a just society.
+The good-government believers in liberalism, while well aware of problems with democracy, are content in their belief that democracy is "the worst form of government, except for all the others."
 Attempts to improve government are generally thought of only in terms of marginal structural fixes: eliminating corporate bias, corruption and influence-buying, or governmental modifications aimed at making the system more purely democratic.

+## Democracy: The Need for a Way Forward

     I've said it before and I'll say it again.
 Democracy simply doesn't work.